Riley-Py/UWaterloo-Work/MSE 261/Topic 4/Stocks (Topic 4).md

 - *Structural challenges* - Greenwashing, inconsistent ratings, gap between ESG labels and actual impact created skepticism/regulatory concerns

 ### Implications for Engineering Economics
-- ESG-aligned investments can improve reputation and attract capital, but fin
+- ESG-aligned investments can improve reputation and attract capital, but financial payoffs aren't guaranteed
+- Operational realities must be integrated into project evaluation, not just financing
+- Market dynamics can undermine expected returns even if ESG goals are met
+- Engineers/managers should balance sustainability objectives with risk, cost, and lifecycle economics to ensure resilient decision-making

+#mse261
+#topic_4